cod3astro/ML_practice/README.md

-r# Machine Learning Practice 🧠📊
+# Machine Learning Practice 🧠📊

 Welcome to my Machine Learning Practice repository!
 This repo contains a collection of projects, experiments, and practice notebooks I'm working on as part of my journey to become a better data scientist.